 Okay, you adjusted your withholding to reduce the size of the refund, what should you do with the money?
 Whether you are paid weekly/biweekly/semimonthly/monthly, you can invest your money in stocks, bonds, mutual funds, collectibles, antiques, commodities or real estate.
 You are looking toward the future and making choices.
 Someday, you want to retire or start a business.
 No matter what you want to do, you can do something with that money that will help you get there.
 What am I suggesting?

 Personal finance experts talk about multiple income streams almost as often as asset allocation when it comes to investing.
 In retirement or your later years, you want multiple income streams because you want to make sure you have income.
-Retirement may mean a pension, stocks and shares ISA investment, Social Security, IRA, or Roth IRA.
+Retirement may mean a pension, stocks, Social Security, IRA, or Roth IRA.
 If you are already contributing to your 401K and other tax deferred investments, maybe you should think about a brokerage account.
 Why?
 Investments, outside a tax deferred account are taxed at capital gains rates!

 Some may say that the capital gains tax may change in the future.
 I do not know, but I think the risk is worth it.
 I want an additional income stream that is taxed at a lower rate than ordinary income.
 Similar to an asset allocation, I want to have a diverse income stream to make sure that I do not run out of money in retirement.
 In retirement, I want the choice of withdrawing less from my IRA and use funds that have a lower tax rate.
 I invest in a Roth IRA, although I do not think I will be in a higher tax bracket in retirement.